Note

 Storing and Manipulating Antenna Patterns

-The resultant antenna pattern can be stored in lyceanem.base.antenna_pattern
+The resultant antenna pattern can be stored in lyceanem.base.antenna_pattern as it has been modelled as one

 distributed aperture, the advantage of this class is the integrated display, conversion and export functions.
 It is